othonhugo/gotoken/README.md

 This library offers a lightweight, dependency-free, and easily auditable alternative.
 It's ideal for projects requiring a minimal, transparent, and RFC-compliant JWT implementation, or for educational purposes.

+> [!CAUTION]
+> This implementation is not intended for production use.
+It is provided for educational purposes only. _Use at your own risk._

 ## Features

 - **Adherence to RFC Standards**: Fully implements [RFC 7515 (JSON Web Signature)](https://tools.ietf.org/html/rfc7515) for secure digital signatures and [RFC 7519 (JSON Web Token)](https://tools.ietf.org/html/rfc7519) for compact, URL-safe representation of claims.